-Four critical components of an information literacy program can be identified in any educational sector, including Higher Education (HE) [7]:
+Bruce (2004) identifies four critical components of an information literacy program in nay educational sector, including Higher Education (HE):

-- Resources to facilitate the learning of specific skills, e.g. web based information skills enhancement packages and other point of need, or self-paced instruction. - Curriculum that provides the opportunity to learn specific skills, either early in a course or at point of need, (from self-paced packages, peers, lecturers, librarians) - Curriculum that requires engagement in learning activities that require ongoing interaction with the information environment - Curriculum that provides opportunities for reflection and documentation of learning about effective information practices.
+- 1. Resources to facilitate the learning of specific skills, e.g. web based information skills enhancement packages and other point of need, or self-paced instruction. - 2.
+Curriculum that provides the opportunity to learn specific skills, either early in a course or at point of need, (from self-paced packages, peers, lecturers, librarians) - 3.
+Curriculum that requires engagement in learning activities that require ongoing interaction with the information environment - 4.
+Curriculum that provides opportunities for reflection and documentation of learning about effective information practices.